Marc Hornschuh

-Marc Hornschuh (born 2 March 1991) is a German professional footballer who plays as a centre back for FC Zürich.
+Marc Hornschuh (born 2 March 1991) is a German professional footballer who plays as a centre back for SC Freiburg II in the Regionalliga Südwest.

 Career

 On 23 March 2015, Borussia Dortmund II captain Hornschuh agreed to join second-tier FSV Frankfurt on a free transfer at the end of the season, after 15 years with Borussia Dortmund, signing a two-year contract until 30 June 2017.

 On 31 August 2015, Hornschuh signed a one-year contract with FC St. Pauli.
 In March 2016 he chose to extend his contract until 2020.
 In his time with the club, he struggled with injuries.